 Students are expected to participate in all graded discussions.
 While there is great flexibility in online courses, this is not a self-paced course.
-Discussions are due on Fridays, however you will benefit more from them if your make your first post early in the week.

 Proctored Exams

 There will be no exams in this course.

 Incompletes

 Incomplete (I) grades will be granted only in emergency cases (usually only for a death in the family, major illness or injury, or birth of your child), and if the student has turned in 80% of the points possible (in other words, usually everything but the final paper).
 If you are having any difficulty that might prevent you from completing the coursework, please don't wait until the end of the term; let me know right away.